uabrc/uabrc.github.io/docs/education/case_studies.md

 ### Minimum Hardware requirements to run Parabricks on Cheaha GPUs

 1. Access to the internet.
-2. Any GPU that supports CUDA architecture/compute capability 7.0, 7.5, 8.0, 8.6, 8.9 or 9.0 and has 16 GB of GPU RAM or more.
+2. Any GPU that supports CUDA architecture/compute capability 7.0, 7.5, 8.0, 8.6, 8.9 or 9.0.
+3. The GPU has 16 GB of GPU RAM or more.
 It has been tested on NVIDIA V100, NVIDIA A100, and NVIDIA T4 GPUs.
-For more information on Cheaha GPUs, please see our [GPU Page](../cheaha/slurm/gpu.md)
+For more information on Cheaha GPUs, please see our [GPU Page](../cheaha/slurm/gpu.md).
+4. An NVIDIA driver with version 525.60.13 or greater.

 <!-- markdownlint-disable MD046 -->
 !!!
 Note

-The P100 GPUs on Cheaha appear to work with Parabricks 4.0.0, based on our testing, despite having compute capability 6.0.
-This usage is not officially supported by NVIDIA.
+The recent versions of Parabricks requires 16GB of GPU RAM or more.
+If this requirement is not satisfied, it will lead to `out of memory` error.
+Therefore, `Pascalnodes` partition are not recommended to run Parabricks pipeline as it does not meet the hardware requirement.
 <!-- markdownlint-enable MD046 -->

 #### System Requirements